clbustos/buhos-windows-tk/README.md

     /buhos
     /buhos-windows-tk

-Run buhos_install.iss and you get a installer on output dir
+Run buhos_install.iss and you get a installer on windows_installer dir.

+Internally, we use the Rakefile to clean the old gems and then build the installer.